 Rooftop Bars, luxury hotels, and New Zealand firsts: take your staycation in the city centre up a notch

 Commercial Bay keeps getting better, with the newest luxury hotel in New Zealand – the InterContinental Auckland in the Deloitte Centre (formerly One Queen Street).
 Featuring incredible views of the cityscape or harbour and its restaurant Advieh’s contemporary Turkish food, it’s a definite contender for your next staycation.
-If you need further convincing, Queens Rooftop and Wineshop has just opened atop Commercial Bay offering incredible views of the waterfront and Hauraki Gulf!
-And a basement restaurant is coming later in the year.
+If you need further convincing, Queens Rooftop and Wineshop offer incredible views of the waterfront and Hauraki Gulf!

 In fact, we love a rooftop bar in the city centre, so it’s exciting that the biggest open-air rooftop bar in Auckland is planned for 280 Queen Street, atop the first Radisson RED Hotel in Australasia.
 Shoppers at Smith & Caughey’s, or theatregoers at The Civic will be able to pop across the road and soak in the sprawling views of the Aotea Arts Quarter.

-There’s another New Zealand first hotel opening this year too – a Hotel Indigo at 51 Albert Street.
-Another great staycation spot, foodies will be spoiled for choice, with a contemporary pan-Asian restaurant tipped to open in the building, joining The Grove in St. Patricks Square.
+There’s another New Zealand first hotel opening early 2025 – a Hotel Indigo at 51 Albert Street where foodies will be spoiled for choice, with some fabulous bar and restaurant offerings expected, joining The Grove in St. Patricks Square along with the design-led Tribe in Fort Street.

 (Top left: render of Hotel Indigo, top right: InterContinental, bottom: Advieh)